 Almost no vegetation, but more and more Welwitschias.
-The even get bigger and bigger, and the biggest are fare lager than any I have seen photo of.
+They even get bigger and bigger, and the biggest are fare lager, than any I have seen photo of.
 I can't help my selves; gota have one more photo.
 Guess I end up with more than anybody else, but the plants just getting better and better.

 Ergo, we set up camp in the smack centre.
 The wind raises as usual, and the temperature drops fast. at 20.30 it is gone from 40C to 17C, which feels almost freezing!
 The dark rocks are a nice warmer for my cold feeds.
 Quick supper and then I try to sort out eggs, butter and milk in the frizz.
 The rest of the trunk is a mess as well.
 Bananas, oil and glass from the lamp and food in general have been thrown around.

 It is still windy, and I hide in the car with coffee to write.
 Outside, it is pitch black, except from the millions of bright stars.
-In the distance I can head a constant rumble of thunder.
+In the distance, I can head a constant rumble of thunder.
 Sure hopes it stay distant.
-Would spoil my nights sleep, and make the already difficult ride back to common gravel road almost impossible at best.
+Would spoil my nights sleep, and make the already difficult drive back to the common gravel road almost impossible at best.

-We are leaving the main area for this magnificent plant, and I guess I have seen (and photoed) the better part of the worlds population.
-Just for one place, I can cont 281 plants!
+We are leaving the main area for this magnificent plant, and I guess I have seen (and photographed) the better part of the world's population.
+Just for one place, I can count 281 plants!
 On the 50 kilometre unmarked and probably completely unofficial road, we see a few springboks - which sounds like frogs, and a small succulent, something like Crassula minima?

 Even though the area is as dry, here are surprisingly many insects.
 The tick on the Welwitschia, flies, butterflies, crickets, wasps and beetles.
 That give living for some larches, small buzzards, and small fouls.
 I even spot a single ostrich.